 She attended numerous masterclasses given by for example Bernd Goetzke, Walter Blankenheim, Jean Fassina, Vladimir Ovchinnikov, Matti Raekallio, Andrzej Jasinski, Piotr Paleczny, Anne Le Bozec, Brigitte Fassbaender, Peter Schreier, Ann Murray, Christianne Stotijn and Juliane Banse.

-Hikaru was a scholarship student of the “Yehudi Menuhin Live Music Now Hannover e.V” and “Udo Reinemann international masterclass” and was also a recipient of a fellowship from the Japanese Agency for Cultural Affairs.
+Hikaru was a scholarship student of the “Yehudi Menuhin Live Music Now Hannover e.V”, “Udo Reinemann international masterclass” and Festival LIEDBasel 2022 and was also a recipient of a fellowship from the Japanese Agency for Cultural Affairs.

-Since 2020 she is a faculty member for vocal studies as a piano accompanist.
+Since 2020 she is a faculty member as a piano accompanist for Voice and Bassoon class at HMTM Hannover.